Prompt Library · 36 prompts

 Communication

-The situation: [describe what happened and why the conversation is needed]
+Situation: [describe what happened and why the conversation is needed]

 What I want to achieve: [what do you want the conversation to lead to?]